Nov 14, 2022 - Research

 As part of 23andMe’s research, Henri conducted an environmental-wide association study looking at 200 other health conditions.

 Anxiety and depression were most commonly associated with PTSD.
-Not everyone who has anxiety or depression and goes through trauma ends up with PTSD, but having either of those two conditions more than doubled the odds of being self-diagnosed with PTSD.
+Not everyone who has anxiety or depression and goes through trauma ends up with PTSD, but having either of those two conditions more than doubles the odds of being self-diagnosed with PTSD.
 Yet other conditions were also associated with PTSD, such as insomnia, panic attacks, a disability, and chronic pain.
 People with PTSD also were more likely to rate their general health lower than those without PTSD.

 23andMe’s study did not look at the type or timing of the trauma that led to the PTSD diagnosis.
 For instance, our study didn’t separate combat veterans or sexual abuse victims.
 Other studies, including those that looked at combat-related trauma, have shown that the type of trauma often affects the severity of PTSD symptoms.
 In addition, our study did not discern if those self-diagnosed with PTSD had these mental health conditions before or after suffering the trauma that led to their PTSD.

 The significance of clustering other mental health conditions with PTSD is that diagnosing these conditions can sometimes be problematic, said Henri.
 Many of those with PTSD often have other mental health concerns.
-Understanding this is important for properly diagnosing and treating those conditions.
+Understanding this is important for correctly diagnosing and treating those conditions.

 “Future studies should look further into the potential for gene-environment interactions that may lead to PTSD diagnosis,” Henri said.